Marcano-Pannuto-ERSP/redboard_sensors/README.md

 # Example application using a LoRa module, using `asimple`

-This is an example application using the asimple and forked AmbiqSuiteSDK projects to sense the voltage of an attached LMT84 and send it as JSON over LoRa PHY.
+This is an example application using the asimple and forked AmbiqSuiteSDK projects to read time from the RTC and read/write/erase from the flash chip.

 ## Dependencies
  - https://github.com/gemarcano/AmbiqSuiteSDK